ragibson/SMS-MMS-deduplication/README.md

                         Ignore millisecond precision in dates if timestamps are slightly inconsistent.
 Treat identical messages as duplicates if received in the same second.
+  --default-country-code [DEFAULT_COUNTRY_CODE]
+                        Default country code to assume if a phone number has no country code.
+Treat phone numbers as identical if they include this country code or none at all.
+                        Defaults to +1 (United States / Canada).
 ```

 ### Console Output